Acceleration Calculator

 Uniform (constant) acceleration means the rate of change of velocity is the same at every instant.
 All SUVAT equations, including a = (v - u) / t, assume uniform acceleration.
 Free fall near Earth's surface (ignoring air resistance) is the classic example: every object accelerates at g = 9.8 m/s² regardless of mass.
 Non-uniform acceleration requires calculus.

 If you know distance (s), initial velocity (u), and time (t), use the SUVAT equation: a = 2(s - ut) / t².
 If the object starts from rest (u = 0), this simplifies to a = 2s / t².
-For example, a car starting from rest covers 50 m in 5 s: a = 2 x 50 / 25 = 4 m/s².
-The Kinematics Calculator handles all five SUVAT equations simultaneously.
+For example, a car starting from rest covers 50 m in 5 s: a = 2 x 50 / 5² = 4 m/s².
+The Kinematics Calculator at /science/physics/kinematic-equations-calculator/ handles all five SUVAT equations.

 By Newton's second law, F = ma, so a = F / m.
 A net force of 100 N acting on a 20 kg object produces an acceleration of 5 m/s².
-This formula gives instantaneous acceleration for a given net force and does not require uniform acceleration.
+This formula gives instantaneous acceleration for a given net force; it does not require uniform acceleration.
 For force-based calculations, use the Force Calculator at /science/physics/force-calculator/.

 Yes.
-A negative acceleration value means the object is slowing down (when moving in the positive direction) or speeding up in the negative direction.
+A negative acceleration value (also called deceleration or retardation) means the object is slowing down (when it is already moving in the positive direction) or speeding up in the negative direction.
 The sign of acceleration is determined by the direction you define as positive.
-There is nothing physically special about a negative value, which is a sign convention that follows from the choice of coordinate system.
+There is nothing physically special about a negative value, which is a sign convention.

 Average acceleration = (v - u) / t over a time interval.
 Instantaneous acceleration is the limit of average acceleration as the time interval approaches zero, equal to the derivative dv/dt.
 For uniform acceleration they are equal.
-For variable acceleration (e.g. a car engine with varying power output), only instantaneous acceleration equals dv/dt at each moment.
+For variable acceleration (e.g. a car engine producing different power at different speeds), only instantaneous acceleration equals dv/dt at each moment.

-How far does an object travel while accelerating?+
+How do I calculate how far an object travels while accelerating?

 Use the SUVAT equation s = ut + 0.5at².
-For a car starting from rest (u = 0) and accelerating at 4 m/s² for 5 seconds: s = 0 + 0.5 x 4 x 25 = 50 m.
+For a car starting from rest (u = 0) and accelerating at 4 m/s² for 5 seconds: s = 0 x 5 + 0.5 x 4 x 25 = 50 m.
 This calculator shows displacement automatically for every calculation.
-Alternatively, use s = (u + v) / 2 x t if you know initial and final velocities rather than acceleration.
+Alternatively, use s = (u + v) / 2 x t if you know initial and final velocities.

-What acceleration is needed to reach 100 km/h in 8 seconds?+
+What acceleration does a car need to reach 100 km/h in 8 seconds?